 • Discussing the scope of the project

-Finally, we will review our Design Development Process and answer any of questions that you might have.
+Finally, we will review our Design Development Process and answer any questions that you might have.
 The only decision you need to make at the end of our first meeting is whether the design-build process is right for you.
-If it is, we will schedule a 2nd consultation at our office.
+If it is, we will schedule a 2nd consultation at your home.

 • If construction budget falls within the OPC range (+/-15%), proceed to Design Development